myfirebase/docs/docs/style.md

-Myfirebase ships with [vue-material](http://vuematerial.io) to build well-crafted apps with Material Design and Vue 2, thats make working with material-design and JavaScript a joy.
+Myfirebase ships with the [vue-material](http://vuematerial.io) to build well-crafted apps with Material Design and Vue 2, that makes working with material-design and JavaScript a joy.

 By default, vue-material is already integrated into this project, you can specify your favorite theme color in `/src/main.js`